oghenevwede/oghenevwede/README.md

 - Design and optimizing **technical architectures** (Another Fav)
 - Write **clean, maintainable, and good code**
 - Share my knowledge through **technical writing**
-- Work with marketing and growth teams to communicate user needs and wants (I have a marketing and strateg background)
+- Work with marketing and growth teams to communicate user needs and wants (I have a marketing and strategy background)

 ### Industries I've Worked In:
 - **SaaS** 💻